 Use the Indivisible "digital bulletin board" to sign up for phone banking, text banking, and letter writing: https://www.indivisiblefighting9.com/.

 If you are on Twitter, join the Indivisible "Digital Warriors" project (https://www.beinvinciblemi.com/digital-warrior-project) by volunteering to spend 10 minutes per day Tweeting in targeted Michigan house districts.

 Indivisible has postcards, scripts and postage for sending postcards to urge voters to re-elect State Representative Padma Kuppa.
 To get your package or to work on the virtual phone bank please contact Paula Martinos-Mantay at email@example.com

-The Royal Oak City Clerk needs to hire people to help with the August and November elections.
+The Royal Oak City Clerk needs to hire people to help with the November elections.
 Because of the pandemic many people are no longer able to serve as election inspectors.
 This is a paid position.
 To apply to be an election inspector in Royal Oak please visit https://www.romi.gov/172/Election-Inspectors, or email the city clerk's office at email@example.com.